lemotdesign/one-click-hugo-cms/site/content/post/termite-inspection-who-to-call-on-the-gold-coast.md

 ### **Consumer Alert: Termite Inspection Scams**

 * **Imitations**: Beware of companies lacking a [QBCC license](https://www.qbcc.qld.gov.au/).
-Many may seem local online but are operated from distant call centers.
+Many may seem local online but are operated from distant call centres.
 In Queensland, possessing a QBCC license is non-negotiable.
 Without it, they can't be insured and shouldn't advertise termite-related services.

 ![Termite licenses Queensland](img/termite-licenses.jpg)